-Hours of new body-camera footage from Orlando Nightclub shooting released
+Hours of new body-camera footage from Orlando nightclub shooting released

 “A person reached up and asked for help, but at that point we didn’t know where the shooter was, if he was detained, if he was deceased, or what was going on,” said Kyle Medvetz, one of the police officers who responded.
 “So as much as I wanted to help, I could not help him until we know for sure the shooter was detained, contained or deceased.”

-The shooter had barricaded himself in the bathroom with several hostages, which according to Major Mark Canty, who led the Orlando SWAT team, required the police to change their strategy.
+The shooter had barricaded himself in the bathroom with several hostages, which according to Maj.
+Mark Canty, who led the Orlando SWAT team, required the police to change their strategy.

 “This went quickly, very, very quickly from an active shooter to what we call a barricaded gunman to a hostage situation,” Canty said.

-Note: Editor’s note: Jahqui Sevilla was killed early Monday in a car crash.